parton-quark/Multiplexed_Toric/README.md

   - JSON library for C++

 - PyMatching
   - MWPM decoder
-  - Determines if a logical error occurred during simulation.
+  - Determines if a logical error occurred during simulation